lizzy0409/kiuss/README.md

 ![](https://stranno.su/src/assets/images/design.png)

-The project is a SPA-application, each individual project is implemented as a single file vue-component.
+The project is a SPA-application with SSR, each individual project is implemented as a single file vue-component.
 The main task is to make images of the maximum size, as well as hide all elements of the interface, because 90% of the content of the site will be image galleries.

 Features:
 - custom scroll-bar